praetorian-inc/noseyparkerexplorer/README.md

 ### Faceted search to rapidly focus on particular types of findings
 ![Faceted search with just 2 rules selected](docs/img/faceted-search-1.png) The filters pane provides faceted search of the results, similar to what is provided in online shopping sites.
-It visibility can be toggled by pressing `F7`.
+Its visibility can be toggled by pressing `F7`.

 ### Full source file view
 ![Full source file visible](docs/img/source-view.png)